-- End-user: students in Grades 5–10 (Primary 5–Secondary 4)
+- End-user: Students in grades 5–10 (Primary 5–Secondary 4)

 - Self-learning mobile app

-- Digital/paper courseware
+- Digital and paper courseware

-- Business modal and learning topics;
+- Business model and learning topics

-- Bite-sized learning;
+- Bite-sized learning

-- Reports and achievements: visualising goals and accomplishments;
+- Reports and achievements: visualising goals and accomplishments

-- Learning reminders: encourage revisits;
+- Learning reminders: encouraging revisits

-- EXP/streak earning: developing study habits;
+- EXP/streak earning: developing study habits

 - In-app upselling